-Rewired visual input to sound-processing part of the brain leads to compromised hearingAugust 22nd, 2012 in Neuroscience /
+Rewired visual input to sound-processing part of the brain leads to compromised hearingAugust 22, 2012 in Medicine & Health / Neuroscience

 Scientists at Georgia State University have found that the ability to hear is lessened when, as a result of injury, a region of the brain responsible for processing sounds receives both visual and auditory inputs.

 Yu-Ting Mao, a former graduate student under Sarah L. Pallas, professor of neuroscience, explored how the brain's ability to change, or neuroplasticity, affected the brain's ability to process sounds when both visual and auditory information is sent to the auditory thalamus.

 The study was published in the Journal of Neuroscience.